-Ever went to the gym and while you were doing some NO BS routine, getting through the workout, finishing it and the guy next to you is still doing every kind of abdominal exercises that you can think of?
+Ever went to the gym, and while you were doing your workout, the guy next to you is doing every kind of abdominal exercise you can think of?

-All this spot reduction refers to the general idea that an exercise or a combination of several exercises/moves done to a specific area (think of abs) will reduce the bodyfat from that area and make it leaner.
+Spot reduction refers to the general idea that an exercise or a combination of several exercises done to a specific area (think of abs) will reduce the bodyfat from that area and make it leaner.

-There are so many people involved in this spot reduction dogma that you will still see this myth thriving even 5-10 years from now with people doing countless abs and/or hip/thigh exercises hoping that by doing these long and painful work, all the fat in the mid-section area will be sent to oblivion.
+There are so many people involved in this spot reduction dogma.
+I think you will still see this myth thriving even 5-10 years from now with people doing countless abs and/or hip/thigh exercises.
+Still hoping that by doing these long ab routines, all the fat in their mid-section area will melt off.